naanprofit/RCKangaroo/README.md

   enable multiple DP tables and tune the Bloom filter parameters.

 Binary tames load much faster because the OS can memory-map them directly.
 Base128 files are smaller but cannot be memory-mapped and must be fully decoded into RAM at startup.
+Files are tagged with a header flag and a mismatched format causes the load to fail.
 Switch between the formats by regenerating the file with or without the <code>-base128</code> flag.

 <b>Binary tames header format:</b>